Merkoba/Hue/configuration.md

 "max_profile_image_size"
 >Maximum image size allowed for profile images.

+"max_video_size"
+>Maximum video size allowed in KB.
+This is checked both in the client and server.
+If the video is bigger it won't be uploaded.

+"max_video_size_bytes"
+>Maximum video size allowed in Bytes.

 "upload_spam_slice"
 >The higher this number is, the slower it adds spam on file upload